-- vSphere Bitfusion Server
+- What is a vSphere Bitfusion server?

 - vSphere Bitfusion server runs on an ESXi host with locally installed GPUs as a VMware appliance, which is a preconfigured virtual machine (VM) with prepackaged software and services.
 The server requires access to the local GPUs, usually through VMware vSphere ® DirectPath I/O™.

-- vSphere Bitfusion Client
+- What is a vSphere Bitfusion client?

 - vSphere Bitfusion client runs on VMs which run the AI and ML applications.

-- vSphere Bitfusion Plug-In
+- What is a vSphere Bitfusion plug-in?

-- The vSphere Bitfusion servers register a vSphere Bitfusion Plug-in with VMware vCenter Server.
+- The vSphere Bitfusion servers register a vSphere Bitfusion plug-in with VMware vCenter Server.
 The plug-in provides monitoring and management of vSphere Bitfusion clients and servers.

-- vSphere Bitfusion Cluster
+- What is a vSphere Bitfusion cluster?

 - vSphere Bitfusion cluster is the set of all vSphere Bitfusion servers and clients in a vCenter Server instance.

-- vSphere Bitfusion Linux User Group
+- What is a vSphere Bitfusion Linux user group?

 During the installation process of a